Ctesiphon: Sasanian period

-After the conquest of Antioch in 541, Khosrau I built a new city near Ctesiphon for the inhabitants he captured.
-He called this new city Weh Antiok Khusrau, or literally, "better than Antioch Khosrau built this".
+After the conquest of Antioch in 541, Khosrow I built a new city near Ctesiphon for the inhabitants he captured.
+He called this new city Veh-Antiok-Xusrō, or literally, "better than Antioch Khosrow built this".
 Local inhabitants of the area called the new city Rumagan, meaning "town of the Romans" and Arabs called the city al-Rumiyya.
-Along with Weh Antiok, Khosrau built a number of fortified cities.
+Along with Weh Antiok, Khosrow built a number of fortified cities.
 After a campaign in 573, John of Ephesus wrote that no fewer than 292,000 persons had been deported from Dara, Apamia, and other Syrian towns to Veh-Antiokh.
 John would later cite a letter stating no more than 30,000 prisoners were deported.
 It's thought that the first number he gave is not to be taken literally.

-In 590, a member of the House of Mihran, Bahram Chobin repelled the newly ascended Sasanian ruler Khosrau II from Iraq, and conquered the region.
-One year later, Khosrau II, with aid from the Byzantine Empire, reconquered his domains.
-During his reign, some of the great fame of al-Mada'in decreased, due to the popularity of Khosrau's new winter residence, Dastagerd.
+In 590, a member of the House of Mihran, Bahram Chobin repelled the newly ascended Sasanian ruler Khosrow II from Iraq, and conquered the region.
+One year later, Khosrow II, with aid from the Byzantine Empire, reconquered his domains.
+During his reign, some of the great fame of al-Mada'in decreased, due to the popularity of Khosrow's new winter residence, Dastagerd.
 In 627, the Byzantine Emperor Heraclius surrounded the city, the capital of the Sassanid Empire, leaving it after the Persians accepted his peace terms.
-In 628, a deadly plague hit Ctesiphon, al-Mada'in and the rest of the western part of the Sasanian Empire, which even killed Khosrau's son and successor, Kavadh II.
+In 628, a deadly plague hit Ctesiphon, al-Mada'in and the rest of the western part of the Sasanian Empire, which even killed Khosrow's son and successor, Kavad II.

-In 629, Ctesiphon was briefly under the control of Mihranid usurper Shahrbaraz, but the latter was shortly assassinated by the supporters of Khosrau II's daughter Borandukht.
+In 629, Ctesiphon was briefly under the control of Mihranid usurper Shahrbaraz, but the latter was shortly assassinated by the supporters of Khosrow II's daughter Borandukht.
 Ctesiphon then continued to be involved in constant fighting between two factions of the Sasanian Empire, the Pahlav (Parthian) faction under the House of Ispahbudhan and the Parsig (Persian) faction under Piruz Khosrow.